geokyr/diploma-thesis/notes.md

 - Database for storing the data and predictions, and the model weights

 ## Models
+- Turn off PowerToys Awake

+- Add starting logs before operations on eta, so the user knows what is running

 - Cross-validation or at least validation split from training data with stratified sampling

 - Dataclass for scenario specs on experiments

+- Sklearn pipeline for preprocessing and training

 - Scaling of new features
 - Log/Quantile/Box-Cox transformations of new features